Making history everyday.

 Advanced Manufacturing (Industry 4.0)

-Local manufacturers pivot to “Advanced Manufacturing,” utilizing robotics and AI.
+Local manufacturers pivot to “Advanced Manufacturing,” utilizing robotics and artificial intelligence.
 This allows heritage shops to win contracts for high-precision aerospace components (e.g., landing gear, satellite parts).

 2015